agworkgit/calorie-counter/README.md

 - [Questions](#questions)

 ## Installation
-No installation is required, to give the game a go use the deployed website link.
+No installation is required, to give the app a go use the deployed website link.

 ## Usage
 The following image shows the web application's appearance and functionality: